 The Whitechapel Murders occurred between 1888 and 1891 (numbering eleven in total) in an area of London that was notoriously underprivileged and difficult to police.
 Whether or not all eleven murders were perpetrated by the same killer is contentious, but five of them, known as the ‘Canonical Five’, bear a strikingly similar modus operandi and are considered to be Jack’s work.

 Press coverage of the crimes gripped the nation as the investigation unfolded and various theories were explored.
-Despite the best efforts of the Metropolitan Police Force (established in 1829), and particularly those of Inspector Frederick Abberline, certainty about the identity of the killer never seemed to be within their grasp and the cases of the Whitechapel Murders remain unsolved to this day.
+Despite the best efforts of the Metropolitan Police Force (established in 1829), and particularly those of Inspector Frederick Abberline, certainty about the identity of the killer never seemed to be within their grasp.
+Furthermore, the cases of the Whitechapel Murders remain unsolved to this day.

 Many of the press articles contained illustrations that tried to capture the grimness of the crimes.
 Above is an illustration from the Illustrated Police News which captures the horror of one of the murders very well.
 The light of the Police Constable’s torch contrasts with dubious looking dark patches on the ground that could be interpreted as shadow and dress fabric as easily as blood and gore.
-We already know that the Victorians were avid followers of shadowy mysteries, so it was no wonder that thousands of people followed reports of the Ripper cases almost as though they were instalments in the serialisation of a Gothic novel.
-The combination of the written word with accompanying illustrations was alone very powerful, but factor in the squalid living conditions to be found in the Whitechapel area at the time with the darkness of the streets at night and a thick London fog, and you have the perfect setting for the kinds of events that live in a nation’s psyche for a very long time.
+We already know that the Victorians were avid followers of shadowy mysteries, so it was no wonder that thousands of people followed reports of the Ripper cases almost as though they were installments in a serialized Gothic novel.
+The combination of the written word with accompanying illustrations was alone very powerful.
+Factor in the squalid living conditions to be found in the Whitechapel area at the time with the darkness of the streets at night and a thick London fog, and you have the perfect setting for the kinds of events that live in a nation’s psyche for a very long time.

 Photography was an up-and-coming technology in the Victorian Era.
 Pictured below is a photograph taken by Henry Fox Talbot in 1835 – a latticed window at Lacock Abbey in Wiltshire – and the oldest known photographic negative.
-Fox Talbot was responsible for great advances in photographic methods, pioneering the salted paper and calotype processes, although he was by no means alone in this field as other advances were coterminously made in Europe.
+Fox Talbot was responsible for great advances in photographic methods, pioneering the salted paper and calotype processes, although he was by no means alone in this field as other advances were being made in Europe at the same time.

-Before Zoological Gardens there were menageries – private collections of exotic animals usually kept for the amusement and entertainment of royalty and their courts.
+Before Zoological Gardens there were menageries: private collections of exotic animals usually kept for the amusement and entertainment of royalty and their courts.
 Henry I, the son of William the Conqueror, established a menagerie at Woodstock in Oxfordshire which included lions and camels.
-Louis XIV had a menagerie built at Versailles which was stocked with a large variety of animals including several species of bird and a panther.
-Over time, however, it became apparent that species needed to be studied and preserved in the name of science rather than kept solely for entertainment, and so began a shift from the menagerie to the Zoological Garden.
+Louis XIV had a menagerie built at Versailles which was stocked with a large variety of animals including several species of birds and a panther.
+Over time, however, it became apparent that species need to be studied and preserved in the name of science rather than kept solely for entertainment, and so began a shift from the menagerie to the Zoological Garden.

-The Victoria and Albert Museum was founded in 1852 (although at that point it was known as the Museum of Manufactures) and is of course named after Queen Victoria and her husband Prince Albert.
-The original intention was to provide a learning resource following the Great Exhibition of 1851 in which design and manufacturing were showcased, and Prince Albert felt that the building of an institution that would champion these areas and push them forwards was necessary.
+The Victoria and Albert Museum was founded in 1852 (although at that point it was known as the Museum of Manufactures) and is named after Queen Victoria and her husband Prince Albert.
+The original intention was to provide a learning resource following the Great Exhibition of 1851, in which design and manufacturing were showcased.
+Prince Albert felt that the building of an institution that would champion these areas and push them forwards was necessary.

-Originally located at Marlborough House in Pall Mall, London, the museum quickly outgrew its site and so was relocated to South Kensington.
+Originally located at Marlborough House in Pall Mall, London, the museum quickly outgrew its site and thus was relocated to South Kensington.
 It was here in 1899 that the foundation stone of the V&A as we know it today was laid by Queen Victoria in her last public ceremony, and when the name of the museum was officially changed from The South Kensington Museum to The Victoria and Albert Museum.
-The final words of the Queen’s address from that day were I trust that it will remain for ages a Monument of discerning Liberality and a Source of Refinement and Progress (The London Gazette, 19th May 1899).
+The final words of the Queen’s address from that day were:

 The museum’s vast collection includes over two million objects filling 145 different galleries.
 The V&A was also the first museum to collect photographs as art.
 The architecture of the Victoria and Albert Museum is art in its own right – even the tea room, known as the Gamble Room, and indeed many of the buildings that comprise the museum are absolutely beautiful!